Katikistan/Notes/Networking.md

 Go-Back-N is efficient in terms of network bandwidth usage, as it does not require the sender to wait for an acknowledgement for every packet sent, but if a packet is lost, all packets sent after it will be retransmited which leads to waste of bandwidth.

 In our GBN protocol, the receiver discards out-of-order packets.
 Although it may seem silly and wasteful to discard a correctly received (but out-of-order) packet, there is some justification for doing so. the only piece of information the receiver need maintain is the sequence number of the next in-order packet.
 If packet n is expected, but packet n + 1 arrives data must be delivered in order, the receiver could buffer (save) packet n + 1 and then deliver this packet to the upper layer after it had later received and delivered packet n.
 However, if packet n is lost, both it and packet n + 1 will eventually be retransmitted as a result of the GBN retransmission rule at the sender.
 Thus, the receiver can simply discard packet n + 1.

 **Invocation from above:** When rdt_send() is called from above, the sender first checks to see if the window is full, that is, whether there are N outstanding, unacknowledged packets.
 If the window is not full, a packet is created and sent, and variables are appropriately updated.
 If the window is full, the sender simply returns the data back to the upper layer, an implicit indication that the window is full.
 The upper layer would presumably then have to try again later

 **Receipt of an ACK:** In our GBN protocol, an acknowledgment for a packet with sequence number n will be taken to be a cumulative acknowledgment, indicating that all packets with a sequence number up to and including n have been correctly received at the receiver.

 **A timeout event:**.
 The protocol’s name, “Go-Back-N,” is derived from the sender’s behavior in the presence of lost or overly delayed packets.
-As in the stop-and-wait protocol, a timer will again be used to recover from lost data or acknowledgment packets.
+As in the stop-and-wait protocol, a timer will again be used to recover from lost data or acknowledgment  bnpackets.
 If a timeout occurs, the sender resends all packets that have been previously sent but that have not yet been acknowledged.
 ![[Pasted image 20240121160102.png]]
 ### Selective repeat protocol (SR)
 GBN(Go-back-N) avoids this stop-and-wait protocol, however this can also cause performance problems.
 If window size and bandwith delay are big, many packets can be in the pipeline, thus if there is a packet error a whole bunch of packets must be retransmitted.